D-C1/sayabot/README.md

 visualization of the logs collected
 ## Motion planning & moveIt.pdf
 Research done on planners available in moveit! and a brief detailing of planners available in OMPL.
+## demo_SOLVER.mp4
+a short video of manipulator planning using different kinematic solvers